Hay from the haystack: explicit examples of exponential quantum circuit complexity: Preliminaries

 The definition of the mentioned quantum circuit complexities is easily generalized from unitaries to states: the circuit complexity of a state is defined as the minimum exact circuit complexity of all unitaries that generate the considered state from a product state (up to $\epsilon$).
-In particular, for $|\varphi\rangle\in(\bbC^d)^{\otimes n}$:
+In particular, for a pure state given by a unit vector $|\varphi\rangle\in(\bbC^d)^{\otimes n}$: